 FSM and RMI citizens admitted under the Compacts may freely seek employment in the United States.
-However, like other employees working in the United States, they will be required by their employers at the time of hire to complete an attestation regarding their employment authorization and present document(s) showing identity and employment authorization for completing Form I-9, Employment Eligibility Verification.
+However, like other employees working in the United States, must complete for their employers at the time of hire an attestation regarding their employment authorization and present document(s) showing identity and employment authorization for completing Form I-9, Employment Eligibility Verification.
 To satisfy the document presentation requirement, employees may choose a document or combination of documents listed on Form I-9, in the section "Lists of Acceptable Documents."

-While FSM and RMI citizens may have been issued a number of documents that are in the section "Lists of Acceptable Documents," one option is specific to FSM and RMI citizens: the combination of FSM or RMI passport and Form I-94 reflecting the FSM or RMI citizens'

-admission under the Compacts.
+While FSM and RMI citizens may have been issued a number of documents that are in the section "Lists of Acceptable Documents," one option is specific to FSM and RMI citizens: the combination of FSM or RMI passport and Form I-94 reflecting the FSM or RMI citizens' admission under the Compacts.
 This document combination is a "List A" document that shows both identity and employment authorization and satisfies the document presentation requirement for Form I-9.
 An RMI or FSM passport with a passport stamp is not acceptable for Form I-9 purposes; the Form I-94 must be printed and presented with the passport.

-Another document listed in the section "Lists of Acceptable Documents" that is available to citizens of the RMI and FSM upon request from USCIS is Form I-766, Employment Authorization Document (EAD).
-While under the Compacts, citizens of the RMI and the FSM do not need to apply for, possess or renew an EAD, though FSM and RMI citizens are strongly encouraged to apply for one by completing Form I-765, Application for Employment Authorization.
-The EAD with a category code of A08 is issued to them free of charge.
-Applicants filing EAD renewal applications under category A08 may receive automatic extensions of expiring or expired EAD for up to 180 days.
+Another document listed in the section "Lists of Acceptable Documents" available to citizens of the RMI and FSM upon request from USCIS is Form I-766, Employment Authorization Document (EAD).
+While under the Compacts, citizens of the RMI and the FSM do not need to apply for, possess, or renew an EAD, USCIS encourages them to apply for one by completing Form I-765, Application for Employment Authorization.
+USCIS will issue an EAD with a category code of A08 to them free of charge.
+Applicants properly filing EAD renewal applications under category A08 may receive automatic extensions of an expiring or expired EAD for up to 180 days.
 The extension begins on the date the EAD expires and continues for up to 180 days unless the renewal application is denied.

-In addition to serving as evidence of both identity and employment authorization, the EAD is very useful in applying for a driver's license or other situations where secure U.S. governmentissued evidence of identity or immigration status may be requested.
+In addition to serving as evidence of both identity and employment authorization, the EAD is very useful in applying for a driver's license or other situations where secure U.S. government-issued evidence of identity or immigration status may be requested.